Medial collateral ligament (MCL) injury

 Infographic: POLICE principles

-Bupa's POLICE infographic (PDF, 0.5 MB), illustrates the ‘POLICE principles’ to reduce your pain and help you to recover.
-Click on the POLICE image below to download the PDF.
+Bupa's POLICE infographic (PDF, 0.5 MB) below illustrates the ‘POLICE principles’ to reduce your pain and help you to recover.

-And there are certain things you should avoid in the first three days after your injury so you don’t damage your knee further.
+There are certain things it’s best to avoid in the first three days after your injury so you don’t damage your knee further.
 These can be remembered as HARM, which stands for the following.

 Alcohol.
-Drinking alcohol can slow down your recovery and mask your symptoms – increasing the risk that you’ll injure yourself again.
+If you drink alcohol, it can slow down your recovery and mask your symptoms – this can increase the risk that you’ll injure yourself again.

 Running.
 Don’t run or do any other form of moderate exercise.

 Massage.
-Massaging the affected areas can cause more swelling and damage, so avoid this for the first day or two.
+Massaging the affected areas can cause more swelling and damage, so don’t do this for the first day or two.

 Infographic: HARM principle

-Bupa's HARM infographic (PDF, 0.6 MB), illustrates the ‘HARM principle' of things you should avoid doing in the first three days after your injury.
-Click on the HARM image below to download the PDF.
+Bupa's HARM infographic (PDF, 0.6 MB) below illustrates the ‘HARM principle' of things you should avoid doing in the first three days after your injury.

 Both POLICE and HARM are measures you can use to treat any type of soft tissue injury to your knee, not just an MCL injury.